-Long before he was a beloved animated character, “Rudolph the Red-Nosed Reindeer” was a hit single for singing cowboy Gene Autry in 1949.
+Long before it was turned into a beloved animated character, “Rudolph the Red-Nosed Reindeer” was a hit single for singing cowboy Gene Autry in 1949.
 The very next year, in 1950, Autry had a hit again with “Frosty the Snowman.”

-Everyone was a little quicker to jump on the gravy train this time around, and right away Little Golden Books released a Frosty the Snow Man book (with a rather disturbing Frosty).
+Everyone was quicker to jump on the gravy train this time around, and right away Little Golden Books released a Frosty the Snow Man book (with a rather disturbing Frosty).

 In the 1960s, Frosty copycatted Rudolph again: Rankin/Bass, the nutty animation outfit that had a huge hit with its Rudolph the Red-Nosed Reindeer TV special in 1964, followed up with a Frosty the Snowman TV special in 1969.
 (They also turned the snowman’s generic winter tale into a Christmas story, but that’s no fault of Frosty.)